 You can create flower gardens with CVC (consonant, vowel, consonant) words or sight words.
 Create the word on the garden printout by lining up the flower letter flashcards!

-This is a cool sight word game with bugs and fly-swatters!
+Try a fantastic sight word game with bugs and fly-swatters!

 Pre-Writing Busy Box Activities

 Games like puzzles, play dough, beads, and sorting toys help fine motor practice.
 Here are some great spring-themed finds on Amazon.

 These are two that my children love.
-I purposefully put them away with the Easter decorations so they can only play with them at that Springtime of year.
+I purposefully put them away with the Easter decorations so they can only play with them in that Springtime of year.
 It makes them like a brand new toy!

 If you laminate the flower flashcards you can let your kiddo trace the letters with a dry erase marker for some writing practice.
 Be sure they are using the crabby pincher grip on the marker.
 Check out Fine Motor Skills for Preschoolers- More than Just Writing to learn more about the Crabby Pincer Grip!